Quinnbot/Quinnbot/README.md

-- 👋 Hi, I’m Quinn!
+- 👋 Hi, I’m Skye!
 - 👀 I’m interested in game devolpment/modding
 - 🌱 I’m currently learning c#
 - 💞️ I’m looking for an iternship
-- 📫 How to reach me DM me on discord "Quinn Montgomery#1705"
+- 📫 How to reach me email me at montgomeryq@wit.edu

 <!---
 Quinnbot/Quinnbot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.